 New CNG station builds peaked in 2014 at 163.
 Since that time, the number of new stations declines each consecutive year.
 There are only 30 new stations registered through 2018 and 11 new stations in 2019.
 Infrastructure in the hydrogen fuel cell and electric spaces has yet to develop.

 Because the adoption of new transportation energy technology proves to be a relatively slow process, developing adequate infrastructure to support it, in turn, takes time.
-To date, infrastructure remains one of the largest challenges the transportation industry must scale to fully adopt battery-electric, hydrogen fuel cell, CNG, RNG, and other fuel types.
+To date, infrastructure continues to be one of the largest challenges facing the transportation industry to fully adopt battery-electric, hydrogen fuel cell, CNG, RNG, and other fuel types.

 This leads back to the issue of cost where a game theory-esque dance over who will first invest in infrastructure occurs.
 If the industry can collectively commit to developing infrastructure, the benefit for all parties stands to be highest.
 This is not to say infrastructure is stagnant.

-Year over year new advancements in both fuel and equipment are making the alternative energy landscape more efficient and more ideal for implementation in real-world applications.
-This does, however, pose different challenges—how do corporations keep up?
+Every year new advancements in fuel and equipment are making the alternative energy landscape more efficient and more ideal for implementation in real-world applications.
+This does, however, pose different challenges.
+How do corporations keep up?
 It seems the newest model is released before the prior technology even has a chance to take hold in the market.

 To combat the short lifecycles of new technology, collaboration around standardization is essential.
 The industry needs to decide, “to what are we plugging into?” and “how can we plug and play with the equipment and hardware that currently exists?”

 Manufacturers need to find solutions that don’t require consumers – be that shippers, carriers, or otherwise – to reinvest from the bottom up every time technology changes.